AnandSShekhawat/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_03_Collaborate_with_Teams.md

 # Lab 03: Manage collaboration from start to finish

-Imagine you're a manager at Contoso.
-Your team relies on effective communication to collaborate and achieve goals.
-You want to rally the team behind a new idea for the Contoso Connect product launch, and need to send a message to your team about how to incorporate this idea before the product launch deadline.
-Use Copilot to draft, rewrite, and adjust your message to ensure it's clear, concise, and professional.
+### Estimated Duration : 45 Minutes

+## Lab Overview

+In this hands-on lab, you’ll work with Copilot in Teams and Outlook to draft, refine, and share messages for Contoso’s new Contoso Connect product launch.
+You’ll start by creating an engaging message in Teams, then rewrite and adjust it using Copilot to ensure clarity and professionalism.
+Next, you’ll schedule a meeting in Outlook, leveraging Copilot to find the best time and draft a polished meeting invite.
+By the end of this lab, you’ll be able to streamline communication, collaborate efficiently with your team, and manage project-related messages effectively.

+## Lab Objectives

-### Task 1 - Write an engaging message to introduce your idea
+- Task 1 - Write an engaging message to introduce your idea
+- Task 2 - Schedule a meeting in Outlook

+### Task 1: Write an engaging message to introduce your idea

+In this task, you will use Copilot in Teams to draft, rewrite, and adjust a message introducing your idea for the Contoso Connect launch, ensuring it is clear, engaging, and professional for your team.

 1. Open **Microsoft Teams** by navigating to the following URL: [teams.microsoft.com](https://teams.microsoft.com).